Spotifyd/spotifyd/README.md

 hence we had no choice but to rewrite everything.

 # Installing
-Travis CI builds binaries for systems running Linux on AMD64 and ARMv7, which should run on Raspberry Pi model 2 and 3.
+Travis CI builds binaries for systems running Linux on AMD64 and ARMv6, which should run on any Raspberry Pi model.
 The binaries can be found [here](https://github.com/Spotifyd/spotifyd/releases/latest).
 Other systems have to build from source for now.
 You will need the ALSA package for your distribution, e.g. libasound2-dev on Ubuntu.